raycast/extensions/extensions/zotero/README.md

 this example: "machine learning .python .ML resnet" -> This will search for "machine learning resnet" with tags of python OR resnet.

-Please not that currently only OR operation is supported for the tags.
+Please note that currently only OR operation is supported for the tags.

 Please see this guide for additional details about the query patterns. https://www.zotero.org/support/dev/web_api/v3/basics#search_syntax